Javier Milei: Job approval

 The corruption scandal revealed in August 2025 had a profound impact on Milei's approval rating, shifting from a steady 48% just a month before to 39%.
 In late August, local outlets released audio recordings that allegedly captured a high-ranking government official talking about bribes and implying that Karina Milei, the president's sister and chief of staff, was receiving kickback payments.
 Javier Milei has rejected the claims as false, while Karina has not publicly addressed them.
 His supporters have claimed that his opponents, the Peronists and Kirchnerists have framed or otherwise.
 Despite the scandal Milei's party, La Libertad Avanza remains as one of the most popular parties in Argentina.

-On September 25, 2025, the approval rating for Javier Milei was at an all-time low of 32.1%, largely due to the Jose Espert's - La Libertad Avanza's lead candidate for the Chamber of Deputies in Buenos Aires Province - ties to drug traffickers being exposed as well as the economic crisis of September 2025.
-Despite disapproval ratings soaring, Milei's party - La Libertad Avanza - attained a larger than expected victory in the legislative elections of 2025, with 40.66% of votes going to LLA.
-In Comparison, The Peronist coalition Fuerza Patria or Homeland Force finished in second place with 31.7% of the vote.
-According to political scientist Carlos Fara, the rejection of Peronism “carried more weight” than the recent political and corruption scandals surrounding Milei’s government, the run on the peso and “the fatigue with the President’s leadership style."
+On 25 September 2025, the approval rating for Javier Milei was at an all-time low of 32.1%, largely due to the Jose Espert's — La Libertad Avanza's lead candidate for the Chamber of Deputies in Buenos Aires Province — ties to drug traffickers being exposed as well as the economic crisis of September 2025.
+Despite disapproval ratings soaring, Milei's party attained a larger than expected victory in the legislative elections of 2025.
+According to political scientist Carlos Fara, the rejection of Peronism “carried more weight” than the recent political and corruption scandals surrounding Milei's government, the run on the peso and “the fatigue with the President’s leadership style."
 This was reflected in the low turnout of 67 percent, the lowest figure since 1983 in a country with compulsory voting.

+By late November 2025, his approval rating jumped between 42.6% and 49%.
+Men have a significantly more positive image of Milei than women.
+As of late May 2026, Milei's approval rating increased to 40%, while disapproval ratings fell from 63% compared to the previous months to 58%.

+According to a poll by AtlasIntel, conducted for Bloomberg News, Milei's approval ratings have dropped to 37.1% by August 2026.
+As the years go by there is an increasing divergence, where most people who were undecided on the matter have picked a side.
+There is a trend of increasing skepticism and opposition towards the president, initially occurring in June 2025 but temporarily cushioned after his victory in the midterm elections of 2025.
+62.4% of the Argentinian population disapproves of Milei's presidency.